YAGoOaR/airbus-ship-detection/README.md

 ![training_history](https://github.com/YAGoOaR/Images/blob/main/PythonSegmentation/training_history.png?raw=true)

-During the training process, the model reached Dice score of 0.867.
+During the training process, the model reached Dice score of 0.867 on validation data.
 For further improvements, I would use more augmentation methods in the pipeline (e.g. random hue/brightness/gamma/noise, spatial distortions, random cropping & resizing, etc.), and a pretrained encoder for the U-net model, such as VGG, ResNet, etc.

 ### Results